 We frequently hear concerns from potential customers about our products potentially impacting on the giant panda population since the majority of their diet comes from bamboo.
 Please don’t worry – our flooring does not impact on the panda population.

 In fact, we use a specific type of bamboo that isn’t eaten by pandas.
 If you want to get technical, our bamboo species is Phyllostachys Pubescens, also known as Phyllostachys Edulis (or Moso/Mao/Hairy bamboo).
-Furthermore, our bamboo comes from FSC Certified forests that are not inhabited by pandas.
+Furthermore, our bamboo comes from well-managed forests that are not inhabited by pandas.
 Furthermore, our products are Lacey Act compliant which means that they are legally soured with minimal damage to the environment.

 We hope you enjoyed our collection of bamboo crafts.
 If you complete any of the craft projects on this page – or indeed ANY craft project using bamboo – we’d love to see the results!
 Send us a photo on our Facebook page for your chance to be featured on our page.